Iberian sculpture

 Iberian sculpture, a subset of Iberian art, describes the various sculptural styles developed by the Iberians from the Bronze Age up to the Roman conquest.
 For this reason it is sometimes described as Pre-Roman Iberian sculpture.

-Almost all extant works of Iberian sculpture visibly reflect Greek and Phoenician influences, and Assyrian, Hittite and Egyptian influences from which those derived (specially the Phoenician one); yet they have their own unique character.
+Almost all extant works of Iberian sculpture visibly reflect Greek and Phoenician influences, and Assyrian, Hittite and Egyptian influences from which those derived (especially the Phoenician one); yet they have their own unique character.
 Within this complex stylistic heritage, individual works can be placed within a spectrum of influences- some of more obvious Phoenician derivation, and some so similar to Greek works that they could have been directly imported from that region.
 Overall the degree of influence is correlated to the work's region of origin, and hence they are classified into groups on that basis.

 The Levantine Group

 The sculptures that comprise the Levantine group were mostly made between the 5th century B.C. and the period of Roman domination; this group is best represented in museum collections.
 The most famous among them is the bust known as The Lady of Elche, which displays evident Greek influence.
 Works in this style number over 670; though there are stylistic differences, which testify to the successive influences of conquering peoples.

 More visibly oriental references, possibly influenced by the Egyptian sphinx and the Assyrian Lamassu, are evident in the various stone sculptures in the form of sphinxes, bulls, or lions found in the area of Valencia, Alicante, and Albacete.
 They include: